leonardoLavagna/leonardoLavagna/README.md

   1. **PyTorch Notebooks**

-     ...
+     A series of notebooks to familiarize with some important data processing and analysis pipelines based on PyTorch
-     * GitHub Repository of the project
+     * GitHub Repository of the project https://github.com/leonardoLavagna/PyTorch-Notebooks

 </details>